cocasema/micro-ROS-doc/docs/NuttX/NuttX_examples.md

 ### Olimex STM32-E407

-Connect the miniUSB to the USB-OTG1 to have access to the console.
+Connect the micro USB to the USB-OTG1 to have access to the console.
 Then we need to connect to the USART3, so follow this diagram:
 - `USART3 TX` -> `TTL232 RX`
 - `USART3 RX` -> `TTL232 TX`